SEND Information Report Q&A

 - Your child will have been identified by the class teacher/SENCO (or you will have raised your concerns) as needing more specialist input instead of or in addition to outstanding classroom teaching and school based intervention programmes.

 - A meeting will be arranged to discuss your child’s progress and help plan possible ways forward.

-- You may be asked to give your permission for the school to refer your child to a specialist professional e.g. Specialist Inclusion Support Service – CLD/SEMH team, or other.
+- You may be asked to give your permission for the school to refer your child to a specialist professional e.g. Educational Psychologist, Specialist CLD or SEMH teacher.
 This will help the school and yourself understand your child’s particular needs better and be able to support them better in school.